In this article

 Alcohol affects your thinking, behavior, and ability to function.
 A person who drinks more and more will eventually tolerate its effects.

 Alcohol tolerance develops over time.
-It is when the same amount of alcohol can no longer produce the same effects.
-This requires you to increase your alcohol intake to feel the original effects.
+It’s when the same amount of alcohol can no longer produce the same effects.
+This requires you to increase your alcohol intake to feel the original impact.
+Heavy and long-term alcohol use often causes it.

 Over 3 million people use BetterHelp.
 Their services are: